Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Methodology

-\paragraph{Procedure.} After filling out a consent form and demographics questionnaire, participants were briefed about the study procedure, which involved introducing the goals of Task 1 and Task 2 by showing them images of the original scene and target scene to match the carpet appearance and by giving them verbal instructions to make all blue objects grey (or purple) and make all cotton objects leather (or vice versa).
-All participants were exposed to both task type A and B in Task 1 and Task 2.
-Participants were also told that the system supported a list of colors such as red, orange, and yellow and a list of materials such as plastic.
+\paragraph{Procedure.} After filling out a consent form and demographics questionnaire, participants were briefed about the study procedure, which involved asking participants to edit the color and material of various objects in a VR living room scene.
+Participants were told that the system supported a list of colors such as red, orange, and yellow and a list of materials such as plastic.
 Here, only a few examples were given, and the complete list of colors and materials were not given to the user.
 Users were briefed about the main functions (raycast selection, speech, and assistive panel) of the system, as well as a high-level introduction of the types of supported speech commands (Select/Deselect, Commands to modify appearance, Commands to undo, and Query commands).
 Participants were not taught about the exact phrases used to elicit these commands.
-Participants were instructed to think aloud during the study, and to also explore the list of all available colors and materials and find the most efficient way to modify the scene in Task 1.
+Participants were instructed to think aloud during the study.
+Prior to starting the two tasks, participants were given some time to familiarize themselves with the system in a practice trial.
+Participants were encouraged to try using speech and raycast to select and edit the color and material of a few objects, or try asking some questions on system usage and the current status of the scene.

+After the practice trial, the goal of Task 1 was introduced to participants by showing them images of the original scene and target scene to match the carpet appearance and by giving them verbal instructions.
+All participants were exposed to both task type A and B in Task 1 and Task 2.

-Participants took their time to explore the scene and attempted to complete the task.
-Participants also tried to figure out how to use the system efficiently, including which functions/tools to use and what speech commands worked well.
-During this process, participants were not allowed to obtain additional information from the study moderator but were allowed to ask questions to the system.
+In Task 1, participants further explored the scene and attempted the editing task.
+Participants also tried to figure out how to use the system efficiently, including which functions to use and what speech commands worked well.
+Participants were not allowed to obtain additional information from the study moderator but were allowed to ask the system.
 The task ended when participants were satisfied that the scene matched the target appearance.
 Participants were then asked to complete a post-experience questionnaire including open-ended questions, SUS~\cite{brooke1996sus}, NASA-TLX~\cite{hart1988development}, and UEQ-S~\cite{schrepp2017design} questionnaires for Task 1 and take a 5-minute break.